Leonard Jan Le Vann: Involvement with the Alberta Training School for Mental Defectives

-As superintendent of the Provincial Training School Le Vann duties were to manage the school, to perform psychological analysis and to operate when other professionals were not available.
-Another of his major responsibility was to analyze the students that were candidates for sterilization.
-Once a sterilization request was approved by the Alberta Eugenics Board the school would use a number of different techniques to sterilize the child.
-The most popular were bilateral salpingectomy and oophorectomies for the female students and vasectomies and castration for the male students.
+As superintendent of the Provincial Training School Le Vann's duties were to manage the school, perform psychological analysis and operate when other professionals were not available.
+Another major responsibility was to evaluate students who were put forward as candidates for sterilization.
+Once a sterilization request was approved by the Alberta Eugenics Board the school would use a number of different techniques to sterilize the child; the most popular were bilateral salpingectomy and oophorectomies for female students and vasectomies and castration for male students.

-Another one of Le Vann's tasks as the acting superintendent of the training centre was to conduct experiments on the effectiveness of different antipsychotic drugs.
+Le Vann conduct experiments on the effectiveness of different antipsychotic drugs while at the school.
 He experimented with compounds such as "trifluoperazine (Le Vann 1959), thioridazine (Le Vann 1961), trifluperidol (Le Vann 1968) and haloperidol and chlorpromazine."

-Le Vann also believed that for the children to develop to their highest potential a balance between work, education and play was required.
-This became known as the workhouse model.
+Le Vann also believed that for children required a balance between work, education, and play to develop to their highest potential; this became known as the workhouse model.
 It was standard practice to have teenage girls "spend their days scrubbing floors, making meals and dressing and changing the diapers of the severely disabled students ".
-As for the less cognitively defective male students, he would have them milk cows and perform other laborious tasks.
+Male students would be tasked with milking cows and other laborious tasks.

 In 1960 Le Vann had his most famous patient admitted to the Provincial Training School.
-The premier of Alberta, Ernest Manning, entrusted the well-being of his son, Keith to Le Vann.
+The premier of Alberta, Ernest Manning, entrusted the well-being of his son Keith to Le Vann.
 Le Vann provided excellent service to the premier's son, providing him with a special double room and the use of a typewriter.

 Le Vann was the superintendent of the Provincial Training School for twenty-five years.
 He did, however, break his tenure in 1951 for a ten-month period where he was the Clinical Director of Western State Hospital in Kentucky, USA.
-In 1971 the Conservative party of Alberta won the election.
-Soon after, they repealed the Sexual Sterilization Act.
+In 1971, the newly-elected Conservative party of Alberta repealed the Sexual Sterilization Act.
 This had an immense impact on the school, "closing wards and tearing down dorms".
-Eventually, in 1974, Dr. Leonard Jan Le Vann resigned from the facility.
+Le Vann resigned from the facility in 1974.
 The old Provincial Training School was eventually closed and renamed the Michener Center.
 As of 2009 the Michener centre supports 274 adults by "providing an impressive range of recreational, social, residential, spiritual and health services."